MicrosoftDocs/memdocs/windows-365/enterprise/architecture.md

 When configuring Cloud PCs to use Hybrid Azure AD Join, AD DS provides:

 - On-premises domain join for the Cloud PCs.
-- User authentication for the Remote Desktop Protocol (RDP) connection.
+- User authentication for the Remote Desktop Protocol (RDP) connections.

-When configuring Cloud PCs to use Azure AD Join, AD DS provides:
+When configuring Cloud PCs to use Azure AD Join, Azure AD provides:

-- Azure AD provides the domain join mechanism
+- The domain join mechanism for the Cloud PCs.
 - User authentication for RDP connections.

 ### Azure AD